-Dan Murphy currently co-directs the Public Intellectuals Program, which is designed to better connect American scholars of China with policy makers and the public.
-He has previously directed programming on environmental law, post-disaster reconstruction, and public participation in land use decisions, in addition to escorting senior congressional staffers on a study visit to China and serving as program officer for the Policy Leaders Orientation Program.
-Prior to joining the Committee, he worked for the China Environment and Health Initiative at the Social Science Research Council.
+Dan Murphy currently is responsible for the Public Intellectuals Program, which is designed to better connect American scholars of China with policy makers and the public.
+He also leads senior congressional staffers on study visits to China.
+Previously, he designed, funded, and directed the Committee's programming on environmental law and post-disaster reconstruction, in addition to directing the Land Use and Public Participation Program.
+Prior to joining the Committee, he helped launch the China Environment and Health Initiative at the Social Science Research Council.

-Dan holds an M.A. in Chinese Studies from the University of Massachusetts, Amherst as well as a graduate certificate from the Johns Hopkins University-Nanjing University Center for Chinese and American Studies, where he studied politics.
+Dan received a full scholarship to pursue graduate studies at the Johns Hopkins University-Nanjing University Center for Chinese and American Studies, where he studied politics.
+He also holds an M.A. in Chinese Studies from the University of Massachusetts, Amherst and a B.A. in English and Chinese Language and Literature from Connecticut College.
 In 2001, he was a Thomas J. Watson Fellow.